windshock/windshock.github.io/_posts/2023-04-27-Strengthening-Cybersecurity-Through-Government-NGOs-and-Bug-Bounty-Programs.md

-# You can bypass Citrix policies, but it's not a vulnerability.
+# Bypassing Citrix policy is not a vulnerability, but it can be a violation of the law.

 ## Note!!